ak-1203/Kuiper-Belt-Escape-Using-RL/readme.md

 - A strong **negative reward** was given as a penalty for collisions, discouraging the agent from hitting obstacles.
 - A **positive reward** was defined based on the agent's proximity to the center of the screen.
 The closer the agent remained to the center, the higher the reward.

-For example, the following reward function, which varies inversely with the distance from the center, was used:
+For example, the following reward function, which varies inversely with the distance from the center, was used :

 ```python
 if dist_from_center < 0.35: